Top 5 AI Video Tools You Can't Miss in 2026

 Key features

-• Video length: Up to 20 seconds (25 seconds on Pro)
+- Video length: Up to 20 seconds (25 seconds on Pro)

-• Storyboards: Plan videos second-by-second
+- Storyboards: Plan videos second-by-second with per-segment control

 What Sora 2 does best

 Sora 2 excels at narrative and imaginative content.
 Complex character interactions, surreal scenarios, and emotional storytelling are its sweet spots.
 The cinematic quality rivals professional footage in ideal conditions.
+The built-in social feed and remixing community add a creative discovery layer that no competitor offers.

 Limitations

-• Limited availability outside US/Canada
+- Limited availability outside US/Canada

 Pricing

-• ChatGPT Plus ($20/mo): ~50 videos/month at 480p
+- ChatGPT Plus ($20/mo): ~50 videos/month at 480p

-• ChatGPT Pro ($200/mo): Unlimited 1080p, 25-second clips
+- ChatGPT Pro ($200/mo): 10,000 credits, 1080p, 25-second clips

 Best for